sonic182/sonic182/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on [Doofinder](https://www.doofinder.com/)
+- :office: I’m currently working at [Doofinder](https://www.doofinder.com/)
-- 📫 How to reach me: www.mogollon.com.ve
+- :mailbox: How to reach me: www.mogollon.com.ve
 - :heart: I do like http communications and databases

 ### Some Stats